davedelong/time/Sources/Time/Documentation.docc/Using-TimePeriod.md

 ## Retrieving Components

-With an ``Absolute`` period, you can retrieve its constituent parts, such as:
+With a ``Fixed`` period, you can retrieve its constituent parts, such as:

 ```swift
 let today: Absolute<Day> = myClock.today()